 1. Preheat oven to 425 degrees.

 2. Spread about 1/4 cup of enchilada sauce (just enough to cover the bottom of the pan) into a greased 9X13 inch glass baking dish.
 Overlap six corn tortillas in bottom of pan.
 Spread half of the chicken on top of the tortillas.
-Top with cilantro, scallions, and cheese.
-Add a second layer of enchilada sauce, tortillas, chicken, cilantro, scallions, and cheese.
+Top with cheese.
+Add a second layer of enchilada sauce, tortillas, chicken, and cheese.
 Top with any remaining enchilada sauce.

 3. Cover with aluminum foil, and bake for twenty minutes.
-Remove foil, and bake for an additional five to seven minutes.
+Remove foil, top with cilantro and scallions (if using), and bake for an additional five to seven minutes.